geometrhythm/geometrhythm-legacy/README.md

 - [ ] Up/down vote names
 - [ ] Comment on comments
 - [ ] Wiki-style article body for rhythm

+At first glance, being "a Soundcloud for rhythms", Geometrhythm might seem like a subset.
+But not exactly!
+The set of possible rhythms is many orders of magnitude smaller than the set of possible audio waveforms, so in that sense Geomerhythm is maybe more like a cross between Soundcloud and the OEIS.

+I'd love to show off my algorithm skills by getting to the stretch goal of coding the geometric analyses of the rhythms.
+I do see Geometrhythm as a project which will go on to provide value to many people, but don't kid myself that I'll get all the way there in 2 weeks.
+As a musician and recreational mathematician I am passionate about this project and can't wait to use it myself!
+Building tools like this is why I write code.

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md